My Approach

 I offer therapy that is grounded, relational, and affirming.
-I believe that healing happens when a person feels truly seen, deeply respected, and empowered to shape their own path.
-My approach leaves room for humor, lightness, and honest connection even while working with what feels heavy or complex.
+I believe healing happens when a person feels seen and empowered to shape their own path.
+My approach leaves room for humor and honest connection, even while working with something heavy or complex.
+We might sit with grief, anxiety, trauma, identity shifts, or burnout, but we can keep curiosity along the way.

 Gender-Affirming and Inclusive Care

-I work closely with LGBTQ+ clients, providing support that respects and affirms each person’s unique gender identity and expression.
+My work is explicitly affirming of trans, nonbinary, and queer clients.
 My approach centers on creating a welcoming, nonjudgmental, and non-pathologizing space where clients can feel empowered in their self-exploration.

 Please Note: